Addison's disease

-Treatment involves replacing the absent hormones.
+Treatment involves replacing the absent or low hormones.
 This involves taking a synthetic corticosteroid, such as hydrocortisone or fludrocortisone.
-These medications are usually taken by mouth.
-Lifelong, continuous steroid replacement therapy is required, with regular follow-up treatment and monitoring for other health problems.
+These medications are typically taken orally.
+Lifelong, continuous steroid replacement therapy is required, with regular follow-up treatment and monitoring for other health problems which may occur.
 A high-salt diet may also be useful in some people.
-If symptoms worsen, an injection of corticosteroid is recommended (people need to carry a dose with them).
+If symptoms worsen, an injection of corticosteroid is recommended (people need to carry a dose with them at all times).
 Often, large amounts of intravenous fluids with the sugar dextrose are also required.
-With appropriate treatment, long-term outcomes are typically favorable, and most people are able to lead a reasonably normal life.
+With appropriate treatment, the overall outcome is generally favorable, and most people are able to lead a reasonably normal life.
 Without treatment, an adrenal crisis can result in death.

 Addison's disease affects about 9 to 14 per 100,000 people in the developed world.
 It occurs most frequently in middle-aged females.
-Secondary adrenal insufficiency is more prevalent.
-The disease is named after Thomas Addison, a graduate of the University of Edinburgh Medical School, who first described the condition in 1855 (the adjective "addisonian" is sometimes also used).
+The disease is named after Thomas Addison, a graduate of the University of Edinburgh Medical School, who first described the condition in 1855.

 Signs and symptoms

-The symptoms of Addison's disease generally develop gradually.
-Symptoms may include fatigue, muscle weakness, weight loss, nausea, vomiting, loss of appetite, lightheadedness upon standing, irritability, depression, and diarrhea.
-Some people have cravings for salty foods due to the loss of sodium through their urine.
-Hyperpigmentation of the skin may be seen, particularly when the person lives in a sunny area, as well as darkening of the palmar crease, sites of friction, recent scars, the vermilion border of the lips, and genital skin.
-These skin changes are not encountered in secondary and tertiary hypoadrenalism.